 Outside of other RAID levels, alternatives to disk striping can include JBOD (just a bunch of disks) and SSDs.
 Like RAID 0, JBOD is composed of multiple physical drives.
 While the drives in RAID arrays need to be of similar capacity, those in JBOD arrays can vary.

 Like RAID 0, a JBOD array uses all available storage capacity, not reserving any for redundancy.
 This makes a JBOD array a cost-effective alternative to many RAID arrays.
-However, JBOD arrays don’t come close to the speed of RAID when it comes to reads and writes, especially not the accelerated reads and writes of RAID 0.
+However, JBOD arrays don't come close to the speed of RAID with reads and writes, especially not the accelerated reads and writes of RAID 0.

 SSDs are growing in popularity as prices go down, thanks to their rapid speeds.
 Of all the RAID levels, RAID 0 comes the closest to the read and write speeds of SSDs.
 RAID 0 does have limitations, however, thanks to RAID controller throughput and general processing speeds.
 While closer than other RAID configurations, RAID 0 cannot match the speed and performance provided by an SSD.

 However, while costs are dropping, an SSD remains significantly more expensive than an economical RAID array, so the decision between them ultimately comes down to prioritizing speed and performance vs. costs.